 My affection for markets is well-known.
 I just can’t get enough of stalls with goods piled high, artisans offering unique crafts, ethnic or organic food samples, musicians and visitors filling their colorful bags with all sorts of acquisitions.
 The festive atmosphere has a positive effect on me.

 Now, markets are as varied as grains of salt on a beach.
 Within all this assortment of options, there is one thing I can affirm: markets in Mexico can be classified in a league of their own.

 In many Mexican cities, life is centered on markets.
 When the dawn breaks the streets are desolated but the market is packed with homemakers and restaurant owners looking for the freshest ingredients.

-The market itself has a unique architecture and ornamental details.
-It consists of old style stalls linked together.
+The market itself has unique architecture and ornamental details.
+It consists of old-style stalls linked together.
 The ceiling consists of connected concrete semicircles.
 Walls are covered with Talavera tiles which gives it a typical Pueblan style.
 The floor is painted with interesting, funny figures and there are benches to rest or people watch.

 Location: 4 Oriente and 6 Norte, about 4 blocks from the zocalo.

 What market has surprised you?
 Let me know in the comments section below.